MEGH2008/Project-Aura-detecting-by-AI/README.md

 - A vector of composition probabilities
 - Regression values: [mean energy, x-offset, y-offset, beam spread X, beam spread Y]
 - Stability score or label
-- Halo shape class

-These outputs can be analyzed individually or combined into a single dashboard/report.
+These outputs can be analysed individually or combined into a single dashboard/report.

 ---